natgo/wt-wiki-scraper/wikitext-transpiled/ground/Striker.md

 * 5 powerful ATGMs ready for quick succession firing when necessary
 * When defending a capture zone, ammunition is constantly reloaded; allowing to fire ATGMs almost indefinitely, unlike ATGM carriers which require manual reload or have longer rearms, like [[Shturm-S]] or [[ZT3A2]]
 * Double hull mounted smokescreens provide adequate visual protection; specially during retreats
+* Can be used as artillery, but such playstyle requires a lot of practice and not every map allows it
 * Often underestimated, unseen or left unattended, giving the Striker a chance to repair and strike back; all because of the small and vulnerable size
 * Availability of thermal imaging; packed with the great optics allows for a proper target acquisition
 * Frontal armour can actually withstand HMG and even some 20 mm cannons; modules placing also improve frontal protection
 * Technically fastest ATGM reload, tied with the [[BMD-4]], but can't reload while attacking, unless on a friendly capture point
-* Technically, can be used as artillery, but such playstyle requires a lot of practice and not every map allows it

 '''Cons:'''

 * Highly vulnerable to autocannons, ATGM, air attacks, artillery, ramming, and HE/HESH shells
-* Optics location is a worse aiming set up when compared to [[Swingfire]] ; the top and ammo racks of the Striker must be exposed to fire the ATGMs precisely; Optics can be targeted with any explosives to instantly destroy the Striker
+* Optics location is a worse aiming set up when compared to [[Swingfire]] ; the top and ammo racks of the Striker must be exposed to correct the ATGMs trajectory; Optics can be targeted with any explosives to instantly destroy the Striker
-* Has a hard dead zone of 100 m in AB, and even further in RB, unless angled downwards somehow, difficult to guide missiles at ranges of 100-220 m due to a guidance dead zone
+* Has a hard dead zone of 50 m in AB and further in RB, can be difficult to guide missiles at ranges below 70 m due to a guidance dead zone
-* ATGM rack is impossible to lower; an impact to the ATGM rack leaves the Striker with little to no ammo left
+* ATGM rack is impossible to lower; an impact to the ATGM rack can leave the Striker with no active ammo left
 * Modest ATGMs count can be quickly depleted without trigger discipline; in Arcade battles automatic rearm is available anywhere, but more ATGMs per tank are also often required
+* Although Swingfire can be launched over full cover without any further input, it often crashes on launch if cover is too tall or wide.
 * Despite a quick reload, the ATGMs are loaded into the rack one by one; making the Striker vulnerable to multiple enemies after depletion of the rack
-* Swingfire ATGMs are noisy and will give away the Striker's position in close quarters
+* Swingfire ATGMs are noisy and will give away the Striker's position in close quarters even when it is perfectly hidden

 == History ==
 <!-- ''Describe the history of the creation and combat usage of the vehicle in more detail than in the introduction.
 If the historical reference turns out to be too long, take it to a separate article, taking a link to the article about the vehicle and adding a block "/History" (example: <nowiki>https://wiki.warthunder.com/(Vehicle-name)/History</nowiki>) and add a link to it here using the <code>main</code> template.
 Be sure to reference text and sources by using <code><nowiki><ref></ref></nowiki></code>, as well as adding them at the end of the article with <code><nowiki><references /></nowiki></code>.
 This section may also include the vehicle's dev blog entry (if applicable) and the in-game encyclopedia description (under <code><nowiki>=== In-game description ===</nowiki></code>, also if applicable).'' -->